CONSTITUTION & RULES

 - Ties will be broken as follows:

-The third place team will play the sixth place team and the fourth place team will play the fifth place team in a seven inning game.
+- The sixth place team from the round robin will play the fifth place (home) team from the round robin and the fourth place team from the round robin will play the third place (home) team from the round robin in a seven inning game.
+These games can end in a tie.

 - No alcoholic beverages are permitted by players or fans whether on the playing field, stands or parking lots at the RA Center.